How Can I Progress In My Meditation Practice?

 Progress In Meditation

-Once you have a meditation technique that feels right, then it's just a matter of practicing regularly.
-If you're new to meditation, 10-15 minutes three times per week would be a good start.
+Once you have a meditation technique that feels right, then progress is mostly a matter of regular practice.
+If you are new to meditation, 10-15 minutes three times per week would be a good start.

-For intermediate meditators it would be helpful to make a more serious commitment, let's say 15-30 minutes per day.
+For intermediate meditators it's helpful to make a more serious commitment, let's say 15-30 minutes per day.
 Regular practice makes for the best results.

 Note that it's not necessary to meditate for hours on end.
-Opt for quality time!
+Rather, opt for quality time.

 Now, for the really dedicated meditator it's worthwhile to do occasional meditation retreats.
 Start out with 1-day retreats and go from there.

-Remember that it's good to practice alone as well as in a meditation group.
+Remember that it's good to practice alone as well as in meditation groups.
 That will make you a versatile meditator.

 Finally, always relax your body and mind during meditation.
-If you find it hard to relax, try meditating lying down.
+If you find it hard to relax, try meditating lying down on your back.

 Best of luck!